-  St Augustine’s has traditionally taken part in the Peterborough Schools Country Dancing Festival each year, and have kept that tradition going in 2016.
-The festival took place at The Peterborough School on Thursday 9th June 2016.
+St Augustine’s has traditionally taken part in the Peterborough Schools Country Dancing Festival each year.

-  The children attended Country Dancing club beforehand to learn the dances and then showed off what they have learnt at an outdoor festival, dancing to a live band with more than 20 other schools from the Peterborough area – it was a wonderful evening!
-Parents and carers joined us to have picnics and fun, watching lots of fantastic dancing.
+The children attend Country Dancing club beforehand to learn the dances and then show off what they have learnt at an outdoor festival, dancing to a live band with more than 20 other schools from the Peterborough area – it is a wonderful evening!
+Parents and carers join us to have picnics and fun, watching lots of fantastic dancing.

 After-School Clubs Timetable 2016-2017

 The club timetable for 2016-2017 is attached below.
 This timetable is subject to change and any updates will be communicated to you by parentmail.

 School Trips and Activities